-The karst landforms around the Kars River Gorge have only been identified in one ravine on the west 'wall' (Figure 8).
-They are not as developed and spectacular as those within and around the Salt River Gorge (see Chapter M).
+The karst landforms around the Kars River Gorge have only been identified on the west 'wall' (Figures 8 and 9).
+They are not as developed and spectacular as those within and around the Salt River Gorge (see Chapter M), and they are not present on the east 'wall' of the gorge.